-As of December 31, 2022, the Project consists of a total of ten contiguous tenements (including a small-scale mining license over the Barani East Zone) totalling 440 km2 (see Table 1, Figure 3).
+As of September 33, 2023, the Project consists of a total of ten contiguous tenements (including a smallscale mining license over the Barani East Zone) totalling 440 km2 (see Table 1, Figure 3).
 All tenements are governed by a standard Convention Minière detailing the fiscal and legal regime under which the exploration permits are granted.
 The Project consists of the original 100% owned Faranbatourou Concession area (now the Farabantourou West (Quest) permit and the Petit Mine permits).
 In Q3, 2019, Desert Gold closed the acquisition of Ashanti Gold Corp. and the acquisition of two concessions, Kousilli West and Keniebandi East) from Mineral Management Consulting ("MMC").
 A two-concession block (Djelimangara and Sebessounkoto), was acquired from Altus in 2019 and option deals for the Linguekoto and Sola West concessions, were also completed in late 2019 and 2020 and in September 2021, the Company was granted the rights to the Kolomba Concession from the government.
-Desert Gold has met all conditions of the option deals thus acquiring 95% to 100% interest in the concessions.
+Desert Gold has been informed by its joint venture partners that it has met the option deal conditions and thus acquired 95% to 100% interest in the concessions.